 Just How Do You Start.

 The first thing is finding the jars.
 Mason jars are the easiest and look great in the Farm House setting.
-I have even used Skippy peanut butter jars and decorated them with burlap ribbon and bows.
+I have used Skippy peanut butter jars and decorated them with burlap ribbon and bows.
 After finding your jars, wash them and let them dry.
 You are now ready to plant your herbs.

 Starting your jar of herbs from seeds in the Mason jar is not a recommended course of action.
 Using transplants is a surer recipe for success when planting herbs in canning jars, such as the plants for herb jars listed above.
 Herbs have roots that are a little larger than their top growth so be sure to use a jar that allows for the root growth.
 It is helpful to select drought friendly herbs in case of missed watering, and trailing herbs like some thyme look lovely in the glass jar.